pranavparikh/crows-nest/README.md

-# crows-nest v2.x
+# ravens
-crows-nest creates a Sauce Connect Tunnel and then manages if it is active or not.
-Running crows-nest next to `lookout` will ensure the integrity of your Sauce Connect Tunnels.
+ravens creates a Sauce Connect Tunnel and then manages if it is active or not.
+Running ravens next to `lookout` will ensure the integrity of your Sauce Connect Tunnels.

 ### Evironment variables needed
-    // The first 5 variables are specific to the crows-nest application behavior
+    // The first 5 variables are specific to the ravens application behavior
     // The rest are specific to the Sauce Connect Connection

     // This is the directory to store the active-tunnels.json file